Requirements & Qualifying Conditions For a Medical Cannabis Card in Illinois

 - How to get a medical marijuana card in Illinois?

-The ever-expanding list of qualifying conditions for medical cannabis in Illinois is due to the participation of its residents.
-The Illinois Medical Cannabis Program allows residents to submit petitions to add new illnesses annually.
+Illinois residents are the driving force behind the ever-expanding list of qualifying conditions.
+The state’s Medical Cannabis Program allows residents to submit petitions to add new illnesses annually.
 The most recent additions to the list included autism, chronic pain, IBD, and migraines.

 All the information on this page is sourced directly from the official Illinois Medical Cannabis Patient Program.
 So you can trust you are receiving the most accurate and recent information.